bfeher/BFPaperView/README.md

 You can set your own colors via: `.tapCircleColor` and `.backgroundFadeColor`.
 Note that setting these disables Smart Color.

 ## Properties
-`UIColor *shadowColor` <br />
+`UIColor *shadowColor`
-The UIColor for the shadow of a raised button.
+> The UIColor for the shadow of a raised button.
 An alpha value of 1 is recommended as shadowOpacity overwrites the alpha of this color.

-`CGFloat loweredShadowOpacity` <br />
+`CGFloat loweredShadowOpacity`
-A CGFLoat representing the opacity of the shadow of RAISED buttons when they are lowered (idle).
+> A CGFLoat representing the opacity of the shadow of RAISED buttons when they are lowered (idle).
 Default is `0.5f`.

-`CGFloat loweredShadowRadius` <br />
+`CGFloat loweredShadowRadius`
-A CGFLoat representing the radius of the shadow of RAISED buttons when they are lowered (idle).
+> A CGFLoat representing the radius of the shadow of RAISED buttons when they are lowered (idle).
 Default is `1.5f`.

-`CGSize loweredShadowOffset` <br />
+`CGSize loweredShadowOffset`
-A CGSize representing the offset of the shadow of RAISED buttons when they are lowered (idle).
+> A CGSize representing the offset of the shadow of RAISED buttons when they are lowered (idle).
 Default is `(0, 1)`.

-`CGFloat liftedShadowOpacity` <br />
+`CGFloat liftedShadowOpacity`
-A CGFLoat representing the opacity of the shadow of RAISED buttons when they are lifted (on touch down).
+> A CGFLoat representing the opacity of the shadow of RAISED buttons when they are lifted (on touch down).
 Default is `0.5f`.

-`CGFloat liftedShadowRadius` <br />
+`CGFloat liftedShadowRadius`
-A CGFLoat representing the radius of the shadow of RAISED buttons when they are lifted (on touch down).
+> A CGFLoat representing the radius of the shadow of RAISED buttons when they are lifted (on touch down).
 Default is `4.5f`.

-`CGSize liftedShadowOffset` <br />
+`CGSize liftedShadowOffset`
-A CGSize representing the offset of the shadow of RAISED buttons when they are lifted (on touch down).
+> A CGSize representing the offset of the shadow of RAISED buttons when they are lifted (on touch down).
 Default is `(2, 4)`.

-`CGFloat touchDownAnimationDuration` <br />
+`CGFloat touchDownAnimationDuration`
-A CGFLoat representing the duration of the animations which take place on touch DOWN!
+> A CGFLoat representing the duration of the animations which take place on touch DOWN!
 Default is `0.25f` seconds.
 (Go Steelers)

-`CGFloat touchUpAnimationDuration` <br />
+`CGFloat touchUpAnimationDuration`
-A CGFLoat representing the duration of the animations which take place on touch UP!
+> A CGFLoat representing the duration of the animations which take place on touch UP!
 Default is `2 * touchDownAnimationDuration` seconds.

-`CGFloat tapCircleDiameterStartValue` <br />
+`CGFloat tapCircleDiameterStartValue`
-A CGFLoat representing the diameter of the tap-circle as soon as it spawns, before it grows.
+> A CGFLoat representing the diameter of the tap-circle as soon as it spawns, before it grows.
 Default is `5.f`.

-`CGFloat tapCircleDiameter` <br />
+`CGFloat tapCircleDiameter`
-The CGFloat value representing the Diameter of the tap-circle.
+> The CGFloat value representing the Diameter of the tap-circle.
 By default it will be the result of `MAX(self.frame.width, self.frame.height)`. `tapCircleDiameterFull` will calculate a circle that always fills the entire view.
 Any value less than or equal to `tapCircleDiameterFull` will result in default being used.
-The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use. */
+The constants: `tapCircleDiameterLarge`, `tapCircleDiameterMedium`, and `tapCircleDiameterSmall` are also available for use.

-`CGFloat tapCircleBurstAmount` <br />
+`CGFloat tapCircleBurstAmount`
-The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
+> The CGFloat value representing how much we should increase the diameter of the tap-circle by when we burst it.
 Default is `100.f`.

-`CGFloat cornerRadius` <br />
+`CGFloat cornerRadius`
-The corner radius which propagates through to the sub layers.
+> The corner radius which propagates through to the sub layers.
 Default is `0`.

-`UIColor *tapCircleColor` <br />
+`UIColor *tapCircleColor`
-The UIColor to use for the circle which appears where you tap.
+> The UIColor to use for the circle which appears where you tap.
 NOTE: Setting this defeats the "Smart Color" ability of the tap circle.
 Alpha values less than `1` are recommended.

-`UIColor *backgroundFadeColor` <br />
+`UIColor *backgroundFadeColor`
-The UIColor to fade clear backgrounds to.
+> The UIColor to fade clear backgrounds to.
 NOTE: Setting this defeats the "Smart Color" ability of the background fade.
 Alpha values less than `1` are recommended.

-`BOOL rippleFromTapLocation` <br />
+`BOOL rippleFromTapLocation`
-A flag to set to `YES` to have the tap-circle ripple from point of touch.
+> A flag to set to `YES` to have the tap-circle ripple from point of touch.
 If this is set to `NO`, the tap-circle will always ripple from the center of the view.
 Default is `YES`.

-`BOOL rippleBeyondBounds` <br />
+`BOOL rippleBeyondBounds`
-A flag to set to `YES` to have the tap-circle ripple beyond the bounds of the view.
+> A flag to set to `YES` to have the tap-circle ripple beyond the bounds of the view.
 If this is set to `NO`, the tap-circle will be clipped to the view's bounds.
 Default is `NO`.

-`(nonatomic, copy) void (^tapHandler)(CGPoint location)` <br />
+`(nonatomic, copy) void (^tapHandler)(CGPoint location)`
-A block to run on touch up, if the touch up is witin the bounds of the view.
+> A block to run on touch up, if the touch up is witin the bounds of the view.
 Basically turning the view into a button.

-`BOOL isRaised` <br />
+`BOOL isRaised`
-A flag to set to `YES` to CHANGE a flat view to raised, or set to `NO` to CHANGE a raised view to flat.
+> A flag to set to `YES` to CHANGE a flat view to raised, or set to `NO` to CHANGE a raised view to flat.
 If you used one of the provided custom initializers, you should probably leave this parameter alone.
 If you instantiated via storyboard or IB and want to CHANGE from riased to flat, this is the parameter for you!
 Default is `YES`.

 ### Notes on RAISED vs FLAT:
-####RAISED
+##### RAISED
 Has a shadow, so a clear background will look silly.
 It has only a tap-circle color.
 No background-fade.

-####FLAT
+##### FLAT
 Has no shadow, therefore clear backgrounds look fine.
 If the background is clear, it also has a background-fade color to help visualize the view and its frame.